Due to popular demand and requests, we’ve updated this guide to make it even more comprehensive, current, and informative.

 Again, during the logo design process, you want to keep in mind your brand’s pillars, you may also want to take a look at your finalized mood board again as well.

-I have a secondary worksheet to complete, specifically to help you better plan your logo design.
+I have a second worksheet to complete, specifically to help you better plan your logo design.

 The purpose of Worksheet B is just to get everyone on the same page as to the elements you want your logo to convey.
 This will not become part of your final brand; rather it’s just meant to get everyone on the same page and to think more critically about what you want your logo to convey.